DrPH (UC Berkeley), MPH (UC Berkeley), BA (YaleU)

 Email | email@example.com

 Professor Vivian Lin joined the LKS Faculty of Medicine as Executive Associate Dean in March 2019.
 She is concurrently Professor of Public Health Practice.
-She has more than 30 years of experience in public health, with a variety of leading roles in policy and programme development, health services planning, research and teaching, and senior administration in complex organizations.
+She has more than 40 years of experience in public health, with a variety of leading roles in policy and programme development, health services planning, research and teaching, and senior administration in complex organisations.

 Vivian has served on multiple academic, government and community boards.
-She was Vice President for Scientific Affairs for the International Union for Health Promotion and Education in 2007-2013, chair of Australian National Network of Academic Public Health Institutions for 2006-2008, member of the public health committee of the Australian Medical Association for 2003-2006, policy convenor for the Public Health Association of Australia in 1995-2001, and board member of the Cooperative Research Centre for Aboriginal Health for 2003-2009.
-As ministerial appointee, she was the inaugural president of the Chinese Medicine Registration Board of Victoria serving between 2000-2009, member of the Australia-China Council 2006-2009, and member of the Diary Food Safety Board of Victoria for 2000-2003.
+She was Vice President for Scientific Affairs for the International Union for Health Promotion and Education (2007-2013), chair of Australian National Network of Academic Public Health Institutions (2006-2008), member of the public health committee of the Australian Medical Association (2003-2006), and board member of the Cooperative Research Centre for Aboriginal Health (2003-2009).
+As ministerial appointee, she was the inaugural president of the Chinese Medicine Registration Board of Victoria serving between 2000-2009 and a member of the Australia-China Council (2006-2009).

 Vivian is the author of several leading textbooks in Australia on health policy and planning, as well as on China.
 She has served on multiple editorial boards for leading journals, including as health policy editor for Social Science and Medicine.
-Most recently, she was a member of the International Panel on Social Progress and chaired its health cross-cutting group.
+More recently, she was a member of the International Panel on Social Progress and chaired its health cross-cutting group.
 She has served on the medicine and public health panel for the New Zealand Tertiary Commission’s Performance-based Research Funding exercise on 5 occasions between 2003 and 2018.
+She is presently involved on two Lancet Commissions – on gender and global health and on COVID-19.

 Vivian earned her BA from Yale University and MPH and DrPH from UC Berkeley.
-She was a recipient of the Drotman Award by the American Public Health Association in 1982 which recognizes promising young public health professional.
+She was a recipient of the Drotman Award by the American Public Health Association in 1982 which recognizes promising young public health professional who challenge traditional public health policy.

 Lin V, Smith J and Fawkes S. PUBLIC HEALTH PRACTICE IN AUSTRALIA: THE ORGANISED EFFORT.
 Allen and Unwin, Sydney.
 2007.
 2nd edition 2014.